RaymondKJ/raymondkj.github.io/content/authors/admin/_index.md

 ---

 Rui Jin is a doctoral candidate in economics (PhD track) at Huazhong University of Science and Technology.
 His research interests include labor, education and development economics.
 His recent work studies:
-1. Educational mismatches
+1. Educational mismatch.
-2. Labor market outcomes.
+1. Labor market outcomes.

 His Chinese name is 金睿 (meaning "wisedom"), and he would like to be called "Raymond" or "Ray" for ease of pronunciation.